ngambip/Grants_Financial_Analysis/README.md

 2. **Descriptive Statistics**:
    - Summarize total income and total expenses.
-   - Calculate average, median, and range for both income and expense records.
+   - Calculate % ratio for both income and expense records against the total Project Receipt.

 3. **Trend Identification**:
-   - Analyze the distribution of expenses over time (monthly, quarterly).
+   - Analyze the distribution of expenses over time (monthly,).
    - Visualize patterns in income flow from different sources.

 4. **Basic Data Visualizations (in Excel or Power BI)**: